< back to all Color Science Essentials

 What is Metamerism?

 Metamerism is the phenomenon where two objects appear to match in color under one lighting condition but look different under another due to differences in their spectral reflectance.
-Simply put, metameric objects look identical under one light source but reveal their true color differences under another.
-This occurs even though the objects have different spectral reflectance factors, meaning their spectral curves—the graphs showing how they reflect light across the spectrum—differ.
+This is called a metameric pair.
+Simply put, metameric objects look identical under one light source but reveal their true differences under another.
+This visual match can occur under some light sources even though the objects have different spectral reflectance factors, meaning their spectral curves—the graphs showing how they reflect light across the spectrum—differ.

 Example 1